Random Ramblings: Human Beings: Are We Stem Cells, or Cancer Cells?

 Our Body, Our World

-Let us start, whether you believe it to be true or not, with this premise: You are the God of your body.
+We're going to start creating a base for this "What If" from this premise: You are the God of your body.
 It works at your bidding; it lives by your whim.
 Much of its health and survival depends on the choices you as an entity make.
 With that in mind, think about all the tiny cells in your body; they are living, reproducing, working, and dying, while at the same time making up groups of cells, which make up systems that make you, the entity, able to function in the physical world.

 Let us focus on a tiny skin cell, situated on the back of your left shoulder.
 The cell on your shoulder is there as a boundary - it helps keep alien organisms out of your body.
 That is its purpose.
 That purpose may not seem like much to some.
 That skin cell is going to struggle its way up to the outermost surface of our bodies; it’s going to perform it’s duty, flake off and die at some point.
 It will flutter to the ground and be swept away, un-mourned.
 Doesn’t seem like much of a life.
 Some might turn up their nose at a cell that would live such a boring, simple, thankless life.